-- a) The team sponsor from the previous season has the right of first refusal.
-This must be confirmed by August 31st of each year. - b) All primary team sponsorship money must be submitted to the CRMHA Treasurer by October 31st. - c) Co-sponsorship is possible with the approval of both parties involved. - d) Rep teams must submit an on-going list of sponsoring businesses to the Rep Coordinator.

-Primary team and jersey sponsorship fees are set annually by the CRMHA Executive.
+- a) There will be one "Gold" (or Team Sponsor").
+The team sponsor from the previous season has the right of first refusal.
+This must be confirmed by August 31st of each year. - b) Silver level sponsorship will be limited to three. - c) Each individual player will be responsible for securing a Bronze level sponsor, - d) All sponsorship money must be submitted to the CRMHA Treasurer by October 31st. - e) Rep teams must submit an on-going list of sponsoring businesses to the Rep Coordinator. - f) Advertising and fees associated with the sponsorship levels (Gold, Silver, and Bronze) are set annually by the CRMHA Executive.
 Parents and players will be expected to help with team operations and CRMHA expenses through fundraising efforts.